Do you want to cook Peter Sagan’s favourite recipe? Well, now you can! There’s a lot of inspiration when it […]

 Recipe: Goat-Curd Schmarrn with Cranberries and Ginger

-As Peter says, this recipe is special, because it contains his favourite ingredient, the topinambur.
-Overall the finished meal contains a moderate amount of protein from the goat curd and eggs.
-It’s loaded with simple carbs coming from the topinambur and ginger syrup, birch sugar, and berries, the only complex carbs come from spelt flour.
+As Peter says, this recipe is special, because it contains his favourite ingredient – the Jerusalem artichoke.
+Overall, the finished meal contains a moderate amount of protein from the goat curd and eggs.
+It’s loaded with simple carbs coming from the artichoke and ginger syrup, birch sugar, and berries, the only complex carbs come from spelt flour.
 This meal will be great post training to replenish glycogen reserves and kick-start muscle repair.
-And you can be sure it tastes amazingly!
+And you can be sure it tastes amazing!

 • 4 eggs